-The Casa Alitas Program serves migrant families who have left their home countries to escape violence and poverty.
-We provide hospitality and humanitarian aid, medical services, short-term shelter and help to reunite with family members in the U.S.
+Since 2014, the Casa Alitas Program has been serving Legally Processed Asylum Seekers (LPAS) – including migrant families, women, and children – who have fled their home countries to escape violence and persecution.With a small staff and over 250 active volunteers, we provide hospitality and humanitarian aid, including food, clothing, medical services, short-term shelter, and assistance with travel planning to reunite with family members in the U.S., ensuring LPAS can await their asylum hearings in safety.

 Program Overview